saimachi/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS student guide - Migrating SQL databases to Azure.md

 At its foundation, WWI is a game development company, made up primarily of software developers.
 The few dedicated database and infrastructure resources they do have are struggling to keep up with an ever-expanding workload.
 Increasingly, game developers have had to step in to support the infrastructure, which is taking time away from game development and has resulted in several missed release timelines.
 Molly has expressed concerns over adding additional non-developer resources, as she feels this is outside of their core business.
 She hopes that migrating their services from on-premises to the cloud can alleviate some of their infrastructure management issues while simultaneously helping them refocus their efforts on delivering business value by releasing new and improved games.

 WWI indicated that their current hardware rental agreement ends in three months, and they're hoping to avoid signing another contract by migrating their existing VMs into Azure.
-They understand three months is a short timeframe, but believe a lift-and-shift approach of their gaming service VMs might be possible if they dedicate the appropriate resources.
+They understand three months is a short timeframe but believe a lift-and-shift approach of their gaming service VMs might be possible if they dedicate the appropriate resources.
 They already have VM images for each of their games that could be used in the process.
 They would like to know more about what a lift-and-shift migration might involve so they can plan resource allocation accordingly.
 They are also interested in learning more about whether this approach will provide better scaling options for the VM and database deployments on a per-game basis.
 Currently, they use the same number of VMs and databases for each game and version but have frequently run into issues hosting more gamers for popular games.
 They would like the ability to scale up to meet demand on new releases and more popular games, while also being able to scale down for older and less popular games.
 They would also like to investigate the possibility of globally distributing their gaming services to address latency issues reported by gamers accessing their services from other locations worldwide.

 Of great concern to the WWI leadership team is that SQL Server 2008 R2 is now beyond the end of support.
 They are interested in hearing more about fully-managed platform-as-a-service (PaaS) options in Azure for their databases.
 They lack employees with any real database administration skills, so they feel this would be an excellent first step towards reducing their infrastructure workload.
 They have requested assistance in assessing any compatibility issues between their current databases and PaaS options in Azure.
 They read the Service Broker feature of SQL Server is partially supported in Azure and would like clarification on whether they can continue to use this with the PaaS database offerings.
-They are using this functionality for several critical gaming processes, and cannot afford to lose this capability when migrating their gaming databases to the cloud.
+They are using this functionality for several critical gaming processes and cannot afford to lose this capability when migrating their gaming databases to the cloud.
 They have also stated that, at this time, they do not have the resources to rearchitect the gaming services to use an alternative message broker.

 WWI has examined the benefits of NoSQL databases, like Azure Cosmos DB.
 They understand that Cosmos DB provides a highly available, globally distributed platform, but they do not have the resources to redesign their games to utilize Cosmos DB, and they find the migration to be too complex for the timeframe.
 WWI has indicated that they are interested in exploring this migration path after they migrate their SQL Server databases to Azure SQL Database or Azure SQL Managed Instance.